select-8/charting-ms2/readme.md

 ##### The Numbers
 In the top bar we have percentage calculation for logical operator preference.
 This calculates the percentage within each value item chosen.
+Initially I had planned to focus the whole site around this element.
+My early commit comments refer to a _reorder divs function_ and an _intro page_.
+In the end, and after some sage feedback, I decided to completely remove these features.
+While I spent a considerable amount of time getting them to work, and in doing so I learned most of the JavaScript I now know, in the end they distracted from the purpose of the site, only succeeding in confusing the user.

 ##### Information dropdown
-If the user requires more contextual information about the data presented they have a simple, non intrusive, dropdown which explains the visualisation further and gives some background to the general purpose of the site.
+If the user requires more contextual information about the data presented they have a simple, non intrusive, dropdown which explains the visualisations further and gives some background to the general purpose of the site.
 This is presented with vertical scroll on small screens so as not to push the charts out of view.

 ##### Reset
 A reset button to clear all filters and restore the data to its original form.

 ##### Responsive
 The site is responsive across most screen sizes.
-As D3 itself is not a responsive framework it proved difficult to make the site work 100% on all devices.
+As D3 itself is not a responsive framework, it proved difficult to make the site work 100% on all devices.
 To combat this I used BootStrap grid to reorder troublesome charts and achieve a balance at all screen sizes.
 In graph.js there is variable _width_ which when used as the width property in the composite line graph, allows it to take up the max width of its container (on refresh).

 #### Left to Implement